fwancis9/vlsm-calculator/README.md

 4. Assigns non-overlapping IP ranges
 5. Provides comprehensive subnet information

-### Browser Compatibility
-- Modern browsers (Chrome, Firefox, Safari, Edge)
-- Mobile browsers
-- No external dependencies required

-## Contributing

-Feel free to contribute to this project by:
-1. Reporting bugs
-2. Suggesting new features
-3. Submitting pull requests

-## License

-This project is open source and available under the [MIT License](LICENSE).

 ## About VLSM

 Variable Length Subnet Masking (VLSM) is a technique that allows network administrators to use different subnet mask lengths for different subnets within the same network.
 This enables more efficient use of IP address space by allocating exactly the number of addresses needed for each subnet.

----

-**Made with ❤️ for network administrators and students learning subnetting.**